jcamilo05/DataStructures_Algorithms/Chapter_3/Algorithm_analisis.md

            biggest = i
    return biggest
 ```
-Other characteristic of big-oh is it ignore constant factors and lower order terms, for example the function 5n⁴ + 3n³ + 2n² + 4 is O(n⁴).
+Big-O ignores constant factors and lower ordered terms.
+For example, the function 5n⁴ + 3n³ + 2n² + 4 is O(n⁴).

 <h2> Big Omega</h2>

-Just as big-Oh notation provides one way of saying that a function is "less than or equal to" the big omega Ω  provide a way of saying a function grows at a rate that is greater than or equal, in other words the omega is a lower bound of a function for some values n0 > 0.
+Just as Big-O notation denotes an upper limit, i.e. a function is "less than or equal to", big omega Ω shows how a function grows at a rate that is greater than or equal to, i.e. a lower limit or lower bound of a function for some value n0 > 0.

 For instance 3nlog(n) - 2n is Ω( nlog(n))

 <h2>Prefix average</h2>

-To see how big-oh works let's consider a problem  known as prefix average which computing the average of all values previous to an index given, for example in a sequence S the average of a index given is A[j] = s[0], .. s[j] for j= 0,...(n-1).
+To see how big-oh works let us consider a problem known as prefix average.
+This computes the average of all values previous to an index given; for example in a sequence S the average of a given index is A[j] = s[0], .. s[j] for j= 0,...(n-1).

-The next equation represent the previously said
+For example:

 ![](Images/Average.png)

-The following snippet implement one algorithm that is O(n²).
+The following snippet implements one algorithm that is O(n²).

 ``` python
 def prefix_average(s):